 userId from all storage mediums that don’t automatically expire data within 30 days, including archives, databases, and intermediary stores.

-    userId are also deleted from your connected raw data Destinations, including Redshift, BigQuery, Postgres, Snowflake and Amazon S3.
-Warehouse deletions happen using a DML run against your cluster or instance, and we delete from S3 by “recopying” clean versions of any files in your bucket that included data about that
+userId from connected raw data Destinations, including Redshift, BigQuery, Postgres, Snowflake, and Amazon S3.
+Warehouse deletions occur using a DML run against your cluster or instance, and Segment delete from S3 by “recopying” clean versions of any files in your bucket that included data about that

 Segment cannot guarantee that data is deleted from your Destinations.

-    We forward deletion requests to supported streaming Destinations (such as Braze, Intercom, and Amplitude) but you should confirm individually with each partner that the request was fulfilled.
+Segment forwards deletion requests to supported streaming Destinations (such as Braze, Intercom, and Amplitude) but you should confirm that each partner fulfills the request.

 You will also need to contact any unsupported Destinations separately to manage user data deletion.

 Note that if you later UNSUPPRESS a user, the deletion functionality does not clean up data sent after removing the user from the suppression list.

 The Suppressed Users tab shows an up-to-date list of actively suppressed

 userIds.
 Segment blocks data about these users across all sources.